 When it comes to selling in different marketplaces, sales rankings for a particular marketplace and other factors discussed earlier in the article are still the main bases for awarding the Amazon bestseller status.

 No, not exactly.
-According to professional publisher and Wall Street Journal bestseller Scribe Media, Amazon ranks books not only on sales volume, but also based on how quickly sellers turn book listings into hard cash.
+Based on our experience, Amazon ranks books not only on sales volume but also based on how quickly sellers turn book listings into hard cash.

 For example, if you sold 25 books per hour, your books would rank higher on Amazon’s SERP than if you sold 80 copies in a week.

-Everything being equal, a Kindle book sells faster and better increases your chances of getting a badge compared to selling a print book.
+Everything being equal, increasing Kindle book sales will increase your chances of getting a badge compared to selling a print book.

 Now that you’ve learned how to get an Amazon best seller badge and where you can get access to all the tools you need, it’s time to put these ideas into action.